PawelCzopowik/pawelczopowik.github.io/html.md

 ### Code
 - code: For marking up generic pieces of computer code.
 - pre: For retaining whitespace (generally code blocks) — if you use indentation or excess whitespace inside your text, browsers will ignore it and you will not see it on your rendered page.
-If you wrap the text in <pre></pre> tags however, your whitespace will be rendered identically to how you see it in your text editor.
+If you wrap the text in pre-pre tags however, your whitespace will be rendered identically to how you see it in your text editor.
 - var: For specifically marking up variable names.
 - kbd: For marking up keyboard (and other types of) input entered into the computer.
 - samp: For marking up the output of a computer program.